vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 # Deprecation of the Vipps Signup API

-The old API that some partners still use to sign up new merchants will be phased out.
+The old API that a few partners still use to sign up new merchants will be phased out.
 See
 [Deprecation of the Vipps Signup API](https://github.com/vippsas/vipps-signup-api/blob/master/vipps-signup-api-deprecation.md) and